switch-blade-stuff/sekhmet/README.md

 ### Goals

-* Open-source and free to use (LGPL license).
+* Open-source and free to use.
-* Low reliance on external dependencies.
-No frameworks, but independent libraries are allowed.
+* Low reliance on external dependencies & tools.
-* Expose as much functionality to the user as possible.
-Allow the user to make light customizations of the engine without forking the project.
+* Straight-forward and extensible design.
+* Highly customizable design via plugins.

+### Contribution & style guidelines

 * Follow modern (as of 2022) C++ practices.
-* Easy to follow and understand design.
+* Use `shake_case` for all symbols except for `enum` values and `#define` macros.
+* Use `clang-format` for formatting, `.clang-format` configuration is provided.
+* Follow a mostly flat project structure with the following exceptions:
+    * Implementation details are to be placed in the `detail` subdirectory, with top-level headers only containing relevant `#include` directives.
+    * Logical API partitions (such as namespaces and sources related to a single system) can be placed in sub-directories (ex. `sekhmet/math`, `engine/detail/ecs`).
+    * Third-party dependencies are to be placed in the `third-party` directory outside of the project source root.
+ * Use the `.cpp`/`.hpp` extensions for C++ sources & headers and `.c`/`.h` extensions for C sources & headers respectively.

 ### Milestones